 Will I need to buy international health insurance for the period of my time abroad?

 Students on education abroad programs must have additional travel health insurance to cover all situations while abroad, including evacuations.
 All programs include or require travel heath insurance coverage.
 Check the program-specific information for health insurance requirements and benefits.
-See the CSU International Insurance web page for more information.
+See the CSU International Insurance page for more information.

 Where can I learn about health and safety issues in the countries I plan to visit abroad?